kiprobinson/tabGenerator/README.md

-# Tab Generator
+# Blank Tab Generator

 Simple tool to generate printable blank guitar tabs.
-Optionally include faint markings for multiple measures, and you can even include a faint marking for each beat in the measure.
-You can also optionally include a title.
+Optionally include faint markings for regular measures, even fainter markings for beats in the measure.
 I threw this together pretty quickly to simplify something I was doing in Word previously.
-I don't intend to do much else with this, unless I need something else for my own purposes...
+The idea is to print something you can then write on in pencil when you're figuring something out.

 [View Demo][demo]